ericsheng495/facial-expression-recognition/README.md

 ### Directories
 - `/CNN/`: Contains files related to Convolutional Neural Networks model training
   - `cnn_train.ipynb`: Jupyter notebook for the CNN that performs data preprocessing, visualization, CNN training, model evaulation
-  - `model/trained_cnn_model.h5`: A saved model file that contains the weights and architecture of the trained convolutional neural network.
-This file can be loaded to make predictions on new data without retraining.
+  - `model/trained_cnn_model.h5`: A saved model file that contains the weights and architecture of the trained convolutional neural network, no retraining needed for new datasets
 - `/setData/`: Contains datasets for the project.
 It includes:
   - **Original dataset (`/setData/original_data_set/`)**: Prepared for initial data analysis.
 It is organized into `test` and `train` folders, each containing subfolders for different emotions such as `angry`, `disgust`, `fear`, `happy`, `neutral`, `sad`, and `surprise`.
     - `/test/`: Contains images for testing the model, divided into categories based on emotions